camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 In the event of a total active region loss, the following data will be lost:

-- Batch Operations <!-- Do we have a docs link for this? -->
+- Uncompleted batch operations

 ##### Tasklist

 In the event of a total active region loss, the following data will be lost:

-- Assignments of tasks
+- Assignments of uncompleted tasks

 ## Requirements